Bible Reading Acts 19:23-41

 Present Day Revival

-If we keep holding on to our worldly duties and customs we will never be able to follow Jesus.
-We need to keep Christ above everything else in our lives.
+If we keep holding on to our worldly duties and customs, we will never be able to follow Jesus.
+We need to keep Christ above everything else in our lives and realize that just like oil and water, we cannot mix our traditions and our spiritual lives.